Have you seen either of the documentaries on Netflix or Hulu outlining the failed Fyre Festival?

 For more awesome photos depicting the remnants of Lehder’s empire on Norman’s Cay, check out this page.

 Here is a walk-through video of the remains of Lehder’s villa – courtesy of Kerry Pulliam.

-As much as I loved the Fyre Festival documentaries, they didn’t go into much historical detail of the original event location.
+As much as I loved the Fyre Festival documentaries, they didn’t go into much historical detail about the original event location.
 Hopefully, this article has provided some more information about the wild, drug-fueled chapter in this paradisiacal island’s history.